codeface-io/SwiftObserver/README.md

 1. Any `Var` is buffered.
 Its `latestMessage` is an `Update` in which `old` and `new` are both the current `value`.

-2. Any observable transform that has a buffered source observable is itself buffered **if** it never supresses (filters) messages.
+2. Any observable transform that has a buffered source observable is itself buffered **if** it never suppresses (filters) messages.
 The `latestMessage` of a buffered transform returns the transformed `latestMessage` of its source.

    Obviously, a filter, by definition, can't guarantee to output anything for every message from its source.
 Transforms that do filter messages are: `filter`, `unwrap()` (without default) and `select`.